Lorenzo G. Vidino: UAE links

-Critical reception
+Reception

 Vidino's work has received a mix of acclaim and criticism.
 John Jenkins, who in 2014 led the UK government review of the Muslim Brotherhood, said that "Lorenzo Vidino is a distinguished scholar of the Muslim Brotherhood.
 In The Closed Circle, he provides the invaluable service of letting those who have left the movement speak for themselves.
 What they say should enlighten and alarm anyone who thinks the Brotherhood is moderate, a firewall against extremism, or genuinely committed to democratic pluralism.
 Policy makers need to read it—and then read it again."

 American journalist Graeme Wood said that "Vidino's interviews reveal a patient organization that markets itself as moderate but sometimes acts like a sinister and dangerous cult.
 The Brotherhood requires subtle analysis, and Vidino provides just that—neither overstating its threat nor accepting its claims to be a benign fraternal order.
 An essential contribution to our understanding of Islamism in the West."

 Salafism expert Shiraz Maher stated: "This book is the first of its kind.
 Well-conceived and highly original, the Closed Circle provides a new analytical framework for thinking about and conceptualizing the reasons for why people have chosen to leave the Muslim Brotherhood."

 One review of his 2020 book, The Closed Circle: Joining and Leaving the Muslim Brotherhood in the West, which features interviews with six former Brotherhood members in Western countries, noted the "misplaced" suspicion Vidino puts on the Brotherhood and contested his claim that the Brotherhood seeks the gradual creation of a caliphate.

-Islamic scholar Reinhard Schulze, a professor at the university of Bern, has repeatedly criticized Vidino on Twitter: "In the controversy about the Muslim Brotherhood, much is reminiscent of radical conspiracy-theoretical submissions with which Freemasons, socialists, and communists were fought in the 19th century.
-Lorenzo Vidino wraps them here in a pseudo-scientific garment in order to 'prove' that a small 'leadership clique' (30 people) is acting 'underground' to destabilize Central European society and to disseminate 'background content for assassins'.
-He sees the Muslim Brotherhood as a secret society that wants to infiltrate not only Islam but the West in general.
-Such absurd allegations obscure politicians' view of the problems associated with the crisis caused by religious disintegration.
-A policy that seeks to counteract this disintegration does not need heavily right-wing stereotypical conspiracy theories but rather a broad civil society alliance of both Muslim and non-Muslim institutions and personalities that helps counteract religious disintegration through targeted programs".